Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Introduction

-\item We explore network architectures with varying dimensionality.
-We exploit various learning methodologies for different dimensional regimes.
-We use feature selection to avoid overfitting in the under-parameterised regime and demonstrate the first realisation of an over-parameterised regime in a physical neuromorphic system, which we showcase via a challenging few-shot learning task using model-agnostic meta-learning\cite{wang2020generalizing,vanschoren2018meta,finn2017model}. (\textit{Multilayer physical neural network, Learning in the over-parameterised regime}, Figures \ref{RC_network}, \ref{Metalearning}) \end{itemize} By achieving these milestones, we present a powerful physical computing network which exhibits strong performance across diverse tasks, demonstrating rapid few-shot adaptability to previously unseen tasks.
-The scheme described here lifts the limitations of low-dimensionality and single physical systems from neuromorphic computing, moving towards a next-generation of powerful, versatile computational networks that harness the synergistic strengths of multiple physical systems.
+Whilst we use nanomagnetic reservoirs to demonstrate the benefits of networking and overparameterisation, the methodology can be applied to any physical system.
+Additionally, we discuss the scalability of our nanomagnetic computing scheme and calculate the theoretical power consumption of a device.
+The scheme described here lifts the limitations of low-dimensionality and single physical systems from neuromorphic computing, moving towards a next-generation of versatile computational networks that harness the synergistic strengths of multiple physical systems.
+All data and code is publicly available\cite{NeuroOverParam}.